UltraEngine/Documentation/CPP_Buffer_PokeByte.md

 | ----- | ----- |
 | pos | offset from the start of the buffer, in bytes |
 | b | value to insert |

+## Remarks ##
+A runtime error will occur if the destination range lies outside of the buffer extents.